L3DEVIL/VphonegagaInject/README.md

 If the mod menu appears and the hack are working, congratz!

 If you face any problem, be sure to check the logcat, and if it was native related, write the log such as `LOGD("whatever");` in your cpp codes, recompile and capture the logcat.
 See what part of your code faced the problem.
 Logcat may also tell you if hooking fails (lib crash)

-Thanks for reading the tutorial

-Do not forget to check my template again.
-We may change it anytime =D

 # Loading lib without mod menu